Archaeological Paths - Egypt Royal Tour With dr. Zahi Hawass, dr. Mostafa Waziri and a surprise VIP Guest.

 • ROYAL EGYPT TOUR - THE ESSENCE (10 days)

-• with Dr. Zahi Hawass
+• with

 1. Overview & dates

-THE ROYAL EGYPT TOUR – THE ESSENCE
+ROYAL EGYPT TOUR

 with

-Dr. Mostafa Waziri, Egypt’s Head of Antiquities
+Egypt's Head of Antiquities (2017-2024)

 Limited to 27 guests

-Discover the Land of the Pharaohs with three of the most important figures in the world of archaeology.
 Like our flagship 14-day Royal Egypt Tour, the 10-day version offers one of the most comprehensive journeys through Egypt’s fascinating history, unparalleled access to the wonders of ancient Egypt and special entries to sites that are off-limits to the general public – all in the company of some of Egypt’s most acclaimed figures.

 Famed archaeologist Dr. Zahi Hawass, who has revolutionized our understanding of ancient Egypt, meets you between the paws of the Great Sphinx.
-Dr. Mostafa Waziri, the person responsible for all of Egypt’s antiquities, shares captivating stories of the latest discoveries at the Karnak Temple Complex.
-To enrich your experience of Egypt even further, you will meet Dr. Khaled El-Enany, Egypt’s First Minister of Tourism & Antiquities, and Dr. Tarek Tawfik, one of the Directors of the Grand Egyptian Museum Project.
-Throughout the tour, you stay in the finest and historic 5-star hotels, sail on a luxury Nile cruise ship, dine on delicious local cuisine and embrace the unique Egyptian culture.
+Dr. Mostafa Waziri, one of Egypt's Heads of Antiquities, shares captivating stories of the latest discoveries during your exclusive-access visit to the tomb of Wahtye.
+To enrich your experience of Egypt even further, you will meet Dr. Tarek El-Awady, a leading Egyptologist and Director of Excavations at Deir el-Bahari, who will take you behind the scenes of one of the most exciting discoveries in Egypt.

 Tour dates: